Nahid1992/ImageClassification--GenderClassifier_using_TFLearn/README.md

 ### Data Preparation
 Each CACD Face images were prepared by running [Viola Jones Face detector](https://www.mathworks.com/help/vision/ref/vision.cascadeobjectdetector-system-object.html).
 Implementation of Viola Jones is not provided in this repository.
 This was done earlier in one of other my project using MatLab.
-Luckily I stored the training, validation and testing set.
+Luckily I stored the training, validation and testing set previously.

 ### Dependencies
 * Python 3.6.2